Katherine Crook

 About me

-You are likely well informed about the things that self help books say you can do and have tried some of the techniques.
-You may have had counselling before, found that it helped at the time but then you have found yourself back in a similar sort of place as before.
-Feeling stressed or anxious again, experiencing depression or low mood again, maybe struggling with your relationships again.
-If you are honest with yourself, you know that things are getting worse, rather than better, and you just need some help in this matter.
+You may know the things that self help books say you can do and have tried some of the techniques.
+You may even have had counselling before, found that it helped at the time but then you have found yourself back in a similar sort of place as before.
+If you are honest with yourself, you feel stuck and you want this sorted out.

-Working with me, you can live a life free of panic attacks, reduce your anxiety to normal pre-performance nerves, improve your sleep so that you feel rested and refreshed when you wake up in the morning.
-Feel confident that your anger is under control and move out of depression/low mood into a positive, hopeful frame of mind.
+Together we can work on; reducing your anxiety levels to normal pre-performance nerves, improving your sleep so that you feel rested and refreshed when you wake up in the morning.
+Figure out gaining control over any anger or frustration, and move out of depression/low mood into a positive, hopeful frame of mind.
+We'll find out what YOU really want and need to feel better.

-So that when you wake up you feel good about getting out of bed in the morning, you feel positive about the day ahead and you feel confident facing whatever the day may bring, whether that's a big work meeting, a day looking after the kids, a date with a loved one, or a really challenging problem that needs tackling.
+Then, when you wake up, you feel good about getting out of bed in the morning, you feel positive about the day ahead and you feel confident facing whatever the day may bring, whether that's a big work meeting, a day with the kids, a date, or a really challenging problem that needs tackling.

 Whatever the issues you are facing, I recognise that everyone is unique.
 When you are with me, I will give you my full support and attention.
 I will provide a safe confidential space for you to express yourself.
 I work in a caring and respectful way, whilst also challenging you in a supportive way with different ways of thinking, suggestions and new ideas.